Manipulated invoice via hacked e-mail: Those who do not encrypt are left holding the bag

 At the same time, however, the court stated that the customer could be entitled to a claim for damages in the amount of the transfer made to the third-party account, which she could counter the contractor's claim under the dolo agitum defense pursuant to Section 242 BGB.

-Such a claim for damages can arise in particular from the GDPR.
-The court stated that the defendant's personal data (name, address, outstanding claim) were processed within the meaning of Art.
-4 No. 1 GDPR and that the transmission of the invoice by email constituted processing within the meaning of Art.
-4 No. 2 GDPR.
-Accordingly, the defendant could assert a claim for damages against the plaintiff under Art.
-82 GDPR.
+Such a claim for damages may arise in particular from the GDPR take place.
+The court stated that the defendant's personal data (name, address, outstanding claim) within the meaning of Art.
+4 No. 1 GDPR were processed and the Transmission the invoice by e-mail Processing within the meaning of Art.
+4 No. 2 GDPR constitute.
+Accordingly, the defendant could assert a claim for damages under Art.
+82 GDPR against the plaintiff.

-The manipulation of the invoice by third parties does not per se establish liability on the part of the plaintiff.
-Rather, it must be examined whether the company's technical and organizational measures for securing email communication were sufficient.
+The manipulation of the invoice by Third does not per se constitute a Liability of the plaintiff.
+Rather, it was necessary to examine whether the company's technical and organizational measures for securing email communication were sufficient.

 Requirements for the security of data transmission in accordance with Art.
 32 GDPR

-According to the OLG, mere transport encryption using TLS (Transport Layer Security) does not meet the requirements of Art.
+In the opinion of the OLG, mere transport encryption using TLS (Transport Layer Security) does not satisfy the requirements of Art.
 32 GDPR.
-Rather, end-to-end encryption is required to ensure an adequate level of protection.
-The court referred to the guidance of the Data Protection Conference and to rulings of the European Court of Justice (ECJ), which emphasize the high responsibility of the controller for the security of the data (ECJ, C-687/21 and C-340/21).
+Rather, end-to-end encryption is required to ensure an appropriate level of protection.
+The court referred to the guidance provided by the Data protection conference as well as judgments of the European Court of Justice (ECJ), which emphasize the high responsibility of the controller for the security of the data (ECJ, C-687/21 and C-340/21).

-Although the GDPR does not contain any explicit provisions on the obligation to encrypt emails, it is clear from the overall view of the regulations that companies are obliged to minimize the risk of unauthorized access to personal data by taking appropriate measures.
-According to the court, transport encryption is not sufficient, as it does not offer adequate protection against man-in-the-middle attacks.
+Although the GDPR no explicit provisions on the obligation to Encryption of e-mails, however, it follows from the overall view of the regulations that companies are obliged to minimize the risk of unauthorized access to personal data to be minimized through suitable measures.
+According to the court, transport encryption is not sufficient as it does not offer adequate protection against man-in-the-middle attacks.

 Burden of proof and presumption of fault in the case of manipulated invoices

 Art.
 82 para.
-3 GDPR provides for a presumption of fault in favor of the data subject.
-The controller must prove that they are not at fault.
+3 GDPR provides for a presumption of fault in favor of the person concerned.
+The Responsible persons must prove that he is not at fault.
 The plaintiff was unable to provide this proof as he had not taken any further protective measures.
-The court made it clear that companies must not only comply with minimum legal standards, but must also take current technical developments into account.
-In view of the known risks involved in the transmission of sensitive data by email, a responsible company must take the best possible protective measures.
+The court made it clear that companies must not only meet minimum legal standards, but also take current technical developments into account.
+In view of the known risks in the Transmission sensitive data by e-mail, a responsible company must take the best possible protective measures.

 The court denied contributory negligence on the part of the defendant pursuant to Section 254 BGB.
 It was true that the defendant had overlooked bank details that differed from previous invoices.
 However, it was not reasonable for a private customer to check every invoice received for possible manipulation.
 Since the fraud was only made possible by the plaintiff's inadequate security measures, the plaintiff alone was responsible for the damage incurred.